 Supply Chain Development Wave Impact: Exploring the complex and perplexing…

 The ‘transformation’ process outlined in Fig 1i visualises the perceived relationship change, related to funding, between public realm and VCSE organisations.
 The colour coding identifies the linear process (yellow) and the proposed transformation activity (blue).
-As the transformational process has been developed within the public realm linear process the relationships that emerge are far more complex than this diagram, with significantly more impacts than outlined in Fig 6 (See orlistat with out a prescription for Figs 2-5)
+As the transformational process has been developed within the public realm linear process the relationships that emerge are far more complex than this diagram, with significantly more impacts than outlined in Fig 6 (See pay orlistat for Figs 2-5)

 This visualisation retains the blue of transformation but incorporates brown as the purpose of transformation.
 Tender specifications and commissioned activities is product development (Component Four).